 Hamburger button – the button hiding the menu: clicking or tapping it, user sees the menu expanding.
 It is called so as its form consisting of three horizontal lines looks like typical bread-meat-bread hamburger.
 Nowadays it is a typical element of interaction, still highly debatable due to the number of pros and cons.

 Most users who visit and use websites on the regular basis know that this button hides the core categories of data so this trick does not need additional explanations and prompts.
 Hamburger menus free the space making the interface more minimalist and full of air as well as allow massive saving place for other important layout elements.
 This design technique also provides additional benefits for responsive and adaptive design hiding navigation elements and making the interface look harmonic on different devices.
-Although hamburger menus still belong to highly debatable issues of modern web and app design, they are still widely used.
-The arguments against hamburger menu are based upon the fact that this design element can be confusing for people who do not use websites regularly and can get misled with the sign which features a high level of abstraction.
+Although hamburger menus still belong to highly debatable issues of modern web and app design, they are widely used.
+The arguments against hamburger menu are based on the fact that this design element can be confusing for people who do not use websites regularly and can get misled with the sign which features a high level of abstraction.
 So, the decision about applying hamburger button should be made after user research and definition of target audience’s abilities and needs.

 The presented website concepts uses hamburger button to hide the menu and support general minimalist approach to the visual performance of the layout.

 Here is the concept showing that plus button first enables a user to choose the category of the added content (image, video, text) and only then directs to the particular screen where it can be done.
 This practice takes seconds still makes experience more user-friendly as designers can present users with modified options of adding content for every particular case.

 Share button – the button enabling a user to share the content or achievement directly to social networking accounts.
 In vast majority of cases, it is presented with icons which present a brand sign of particular social networks and are easily recognizable.